intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/tensorflow-support.md

 softmax = SoftMax()(sigmoid)
 model_original = Model([linear], [softmax])

-# save it to tensorflow model file
+# save it to Tensorflow model file
 Model.save_tensorflow(model_original, [("input", [4, 10])], "/tmp/model.pb")
 ```

 ---
-## **Build model using tensorflow and train with BigDL**
+## **Build model using Tensorflow and train with BigDL**

 You can construct your BigDL model directly from the input and output nodes of
-tensorflow model.
-That is to say, you can use tensorflow to define
+Tensorflow model.
+That is to say, you can use Tensorflow to define
 a model and use BigDL to run it.

 **Python:**